 ENGINE HATCH - This switch operates the electric motor box assembly.
 Do not continue to operate the switch when the motor box is closed or fully open.
 Lower the motor box support after the motor box is opened.
 Be sure to return the support to its stowed position before lowering the box.

-The motor box switch is located inside of the starboard gunwale opposite the motorbox.
+The motor box switch is located in the aft starboard speaker tub.